What is Dementia?

 Andover Mind has been commissioned to identify and train a team of volunteer ‘Dementia Champions’ who can then cascade dementia awareness sessions in their local communities.
 The project is closely linked to the national Alzheimer’s Society ‘Dementia Friends’ movement.

 Dementia Friends Awareness Sessions

 A ‘Dementia Friend’ is someone who has the understanding of what it is like to live with Dementia, turning their knowledge into practical action.
 Every small action can help, from visiting someone living with Dementia to spreading the word about the campaign.

 Please visit the Dementia Friends website to find a session near you.

 Carer Support and Dementia Advice Service for Hampshire

-The Carer Support and Dementia Advice Service are currently able to offer the following:
+The Carer Support and Dementia Advice Service currently offer the following services:

-They are happy to receive referrals from organisations or by self referral.
-You can find the referral form here. (docx, 63kb)
+They are happy to receive referrals from organisations or by self-referral.
+You can find the referral form here (docx, 2.3mb).

 If you would like to refer yourself to one of their services please click here and complete the form, you will need to state which service you are interested in and someone will contact you within 7 days.